massalabs/massa/docs/technical-doc/storage.md

 When bootstrapping a client, we need to send every block's dependencies together with the block.
 This is why `ExportActiveBlock` contains a `pub operations: Vec<WrappedOperation>` field to carry the operations on serialization.

-When bootstrapping from a server, and downloading an `ExportActiveBlock`, the deserialized objects (block, operations, endorsemnets) all need to be added to a clean `Storage` instance specific to that block.
+When bootstrapping from a server, and downloading an `ExportActiveBlock`, the deserialized objects (block, operations, endorsements) all need to be added to a clean `Storage` instance specific to that block.
 When full graph is reconstructed, a pass is needed on every block to add its parents to its associated storage (if they are available).